ruby-processing/JRubyArt/README.md

 ## JRubyArt

 Is a development fork of [ruby-processing][] that may soon have a somewhat independent existence, see [processing-core][] at least in the short term.
+Plan is that JRubyArt will be using jruby-9.0.0.0 from the start.
 However until that time:-

-Until that time you should (like ruby-processing) install [processing-2.2.1][]
+You should (like ruby-processing) install [processing-2.2.1][]

 Then create a `~/.jruby_art/config.yml` config file, here is what mine looks like on arch-linux